higorlapa/result/README.md

 This package is perfect to those of you who just want the Multiple results functionality from dartz. 👌

+##### Old version:

+If you're looking for a non null-safety version, you can find it in [here](https://github.com/higorlapa/result/tree/no-null-safety)

 ## How to use it

 In the return of a function, set it to return a Result type;